 Pattern Matching

-Pattern Matching as a language concept contains two parts: Matching a variable against a potentially complex data structure pattern, and optionally extracting values out of that variable into their own variables.
+Pattern Matching as a language concept contains two parts: matching a variable against a potentially complex data structure pattern, and optionally extracting values out of that variable into their own variables.
 In a sense it serves a similar purpose for complex data structures as regular expressions do for strings.

 <?php